 Carnival at Goa

 So why for a party junkie like me, South Goa turned out to be more captivating than the south?
 Maybe age and being in a different stage of life.
 I am bored with all these party kind of stuff.
 Now I prefer to relax in quiet and less crowded places, which are filled with more of natural beauty.
 And South Goa was exactly what I was looking for.
 With the sun as bright, the sky as clear, the water as clean and the crowd as fewer, why would anyone go anywhere else?
 South Goa is waiting for you!!!

 Are you still looking for another beach town?
 You can check my blog post on Gokarna Karnataka, a piece of heaven for beach lovers

 Are you looking for some essential travel gear?
 Check out my post on What’s in my Backpack.

-Hope you would have enjoyed reading this article on South Goa.
+Hope you would have enjoyed reading this article/guide on South Goa.
 To get regular updates on upcoming blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
 You can follow me on Facebook, Instagram, Pinterest as well as on Twitter.